gusmakali/lt2212-v20-a3/README.md

 # bonus

 You can run the bonus part simply by calling `python3 partbonus.py output.csv plot.png`.
 This will use the same `output.csv` and the same functions from part3 with the ReLU activation function but will run it several times with different sizes of hidden layers.
 Then it will generate a `plot.png` file with the plot.
+Example `plot.png` output from one run is included in the git repository.

 # as a note